 - Online, asynchronous: this means that you can engage with the virtual course content at different times (and from different locations and time zones).
 This self-paced learning allows you to access course content when it suits your schedule.

 - On-Campus: your learning will be done safely in-person, and on-campus.
-Note: a very limited number of programs are using this delivery mode.

 How will courses be delivered?

 We will continue to make course delivery decisions based on careful considerations about how we can safely deliver your courses, while providing you with an exceptional learning experience.